 37. The BOR makes good on the flood control "Guarantee" by allocating Lucky Peak storage to Arrowrock and Anderson Ranch spaceholders to cover shortfalls resulting from flood control operations.
 The BOR's Lucky Peak water "streamflow maintenance" account protects the irrigation spaceholders from the first 60,000 acre-feet of any flood control shortfall, as previously discussed.
 The BOR covers shortfalls in excess of 60,000 acre-feet by proportionally allocating water from all Lucky Peak spaceholder accounts to the Arrowrock and Anderson Ranch spaceholders.
 Id. at 12.
-This "Guarantee" has completely protected the Arrowrock and Anderson Ranch spaceholders from any reduction of their storage allotments due to flood control operations.
+This "Guarantee" has completely protected the Arrowrock and Anderson Operations.
 Tr.
 1052, 1057-1058 (Case); Tr.
 1080 (Murgoitio); Tr.
 1149 (Zirschky); Tr.
 1189 (Durrant); Tr.
 1222 (Coon); Tr.
 1254 (Platt).
 And in only one year since 1985-1989-have Lucky Peak storage spaceholder allocations been reduced because a "failure to fill" due to flood control exceeding 60,000 acre-feet.
 Tr.
 535 (Cresto).